Boulton Paul Defiant: Surviving aircraft

-The surviving complete example of the type is a Defiant I, N1671, on display as a night fighter at the Royal Air Force Museum in Cosford, Shropshire.Boulton Paul Defiant Mk 1 Royal Air Force Museum.
-Retrieved: 13 August 2019.
+The only surviving complete example of the type is a Defiant I, N1671, on display as a night fighter at the Royal Air Force Museum Cosford in Shropshire.
 It was one of four Defiants delivered to No. 307 Polish Night Fighter Squadron at RAF Kirton in Lindsey, Lincolnshire on 17 September 1940 and was passed to No. 153 Squadron at the end of October 1941 and 285 Sqn in 1942.
-In 1954, it was identified for storage as a historical aircraft and passed to the RAF Museum in 1971.
+In 1954, it was identified for storage as a historical aircraft and passed to the RAF Museum at Hendon, London in 1971.

 The aircraft was moved on 20 May 2009 to Rochester Airport, where it was restored by the Medway Aircraft Preservation Society (MAPS).
-It was returned to Hendon on 6 December 2012, and was then moved from Hendon to Royal Air Force Museum Cosford in November 2016 for display in War in the Air hangar.
+It was returned to Hendon on 6 December 2012, and was then moved from Hendon to Royal Air Force Museum Cosford in November 2016 for display in the War in the Air hangar.

 Major parts of at least two other Defiants survive; N1766 and N3378, both Mk Is.
-A full-scale replica Defiant was created on site at Boulton Paul in Wolverhampton by ex Boulton Paul engineer Jack Holmes and team at the Boulton Paul Heritage Society.
-A total of 50000+ man hours went into its production and it was unveiled in 2003 marking 60 years since the last Defiant flew out of Penderford [the World War II training airfield next to the Boulton Paul Factory in Wolverhampton].
-Due to change of ownership at the Boulton Paul site, the Defiant faced losing its home in Wolverhampton, and in 2015 was relocated to its now permanent home on display at the Kent Battle of Britain Museum.
+A full-scale replica Defiant was created on site at Boulton Paul in Wolverhampton by ex-Boulton Paul engineer Jack Holmes and team at the Boulton Paul Heritage Society.
+More than 50,000 man hours went into its production and it was unveiled in 2003 marking 60 years since the last Defiant flew out of Pendeford (the World War II training airfield next to the Boulton Paul Factory in Wolverhampton).
+Due to change of ownership at the Boulton Paul site, the Defiant faced losing its home in Wolverhampton, and in 2015 was relocated to its now permanent home on display at the Kent Battle of Britain Museum in the colours of 264 Squadron (L7005).

-A second example built by the Boulton Paul Association, in the colours of 264 Squadron (L7005), now resides at the Kent Battle of Britain Museum in Hawkinge.
-It was acquired by the Museum in 2015 after the association went into administration.